Green-Software-Foundation/green-software-principles/README.md

 **Electricity, Carbon Intensity and Embodied Carbon** - Talk more about how you can measure each and more applicable advice for ideas for reduction.

-**Networking** - Provide a more accurate model, what about streaming?
-Options for reducing network traffic (thinner APIs, low qual streaming etc...).
-Mobile vs. Fixed Line.
-Direct DC to DC, vs DC to Client.
+**Networking** - Provide an extended, more accurate model.
+Cover topics such as:
+* Streaming
+* Options for reducing network traffic (e.g. thinner APIs, low-quality streaming)
+* Mobile vs. Fixed Line
+* Direct DC to DC vs DC to Client

-**Neutralisations** - New section, going into details about neutralisations, limitations of offsets, offsets vs. reductions.
-What is net-zero and carbon neutral, do offsets help or hinder investment into Green software.
+**Neutralisations** - Create a new section on the details of neutralisations, the limitations of offsets, and the differences between offsets and reductions.
+This section should explain terms such as net-zero and carbon neutral, as well as discuss how offsets help or hinder investment into Green Software.

-**Measurement** - Discussing the SCI.
+**Measurement** - Discuss the SCI.

 ## Sections